saradhaa37/PearsonTechnicalTest/Section_B/Scenatio_B2/README.md

+Problem: Load test www.pearson.com with 25 users and you can select at least 2 pages either from Register or navigate from Home page to other pages.

+Solution:
-This test script involves Browse home page scenario with following transactions:
+This test script involves browsing home page scenario with following transactions:

 =>Launch Home page